CPO offers compassion, education and opportunity to those behind bars.

 We partner with local faith groups to recruit and support volunteers.
 We engage the people of Concord and beyond in order to build awareness and understanding about the criminal justice system.

 CPO is part of the continuum of resources and care necessary for people who are coming home from prison.
-Our programs cover a wide range of educational topics such as tutoring, Adult Basic Education, Alternatives to Violence, English as a Second Language, Money Smart, Computer Basics, Lbrary services, parenting classes … to mention just a few.
-We also offer community outreach projects including the annual Holiday Gift Bag Project, Family Days, and staffing the “Kids’ Corner” in the MCI Concord visiting room.
+Our programs cover a wide range of educational subjects, such as tutoring, Adult Basic Education, English Language Learners, Money Smart, Computer Basics, and literacy classes.
+We also offer community outreach projects, including the annual Holiday Gift Bag Project, Family Days, and staffing the “Kids’ Corner” in the MCI Concord visiting room.
 We strive to help people while they are in prison as well as prepare them for civic life after prison.